lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: portal_tut03_step03c
     :alt: A screenshot of the plot of sky coordinates colored as a function of time.

     The 10 loops in the object's path on the sky is a result of Earth's orbital period and the 10-year LSST duration.
+    Purple color corresponds to earlier observtations, and the red color corresponds to the later observations.

 3.6.
 Clear the query and results and return to the RSP TAP Search form.